RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: Continuum limit

 The resulting fitted parameters $A(a)$ and $B(a)$, together with the corresponding $\chi^{2}$/dof, are summarized for $\kappa_{PS}$, $\kappa_{VA}$, and $\kappa_{TX}$ in the first three rows of table~\ref{tab:kAB_fits}.

 In the second step, we extrapolate $A(a)$ and $B(a)$ to the continuum limit ($a\to 0$).
 We consider both linear and exponential extrapolations in $a^{2}$:

 and choose between them based on the behavior of the data.
 If a linear fit yields an unphysical $f_0 < 0$, we adopt the exponential form, which includes higher-order contributions in $a^2$ and ensures positivity of $f_0$.
 For cases where both forms are viable, we select the one that gives the better fit to the data.
 The requirement $f_0 > 0$ is physically motivated: $A_0 < 0$ would imply $\kappa(a=0,T) < 0$, contradicting the definition $\kappa_{AB} \ge 0$ from Eq.~\eqref{eq:kappa_AB}, while $B_0 < 0$ would imply that $\kappa$ increases with $T$, inconsistent with the expected decrease of $SU(2)_L\times SU(2)_R$ and $U(1)_A$ breakings as temperature rises.
+Based on this criterion, we use exponential extrapolation for $A(a)$, and linear extrapolation for $B(a)$,